tonyho/app-framework-binder/doc/afb-bindings-writing.md

 };

 /*
- * description of the plugin for afb-daemon
+ * description of the binding for afb-daemon
  */
-static const struct AFB_plugin plugin_description =
+static const struct afb_binding binding_description =
 {
    /* description conforms to VERSION 1 */
-   .type= AFB_PLUGIN_VERSION_1,
+   .type= AFB_BINDING_VERSION_1,
-   .v1= {				/* fills the v1 field of the union when AFB_PLUGIN_VERSION_1 */
+   .v1= {				/* fills the v1 field of the union when AFB_BINDING_VERSION_1 */
-      .prefix= "tictactoe",		/* the API name (or plugin name or prefix) */ .info= "Sample tac-tac-toe game",	/* short description of of the plugin */ .methods = plugin_methods		/* the array describing the methods of the API */ }
+      .prefix= "tictactoe",		/* the API name (or binding name or prefix) */ .info= "Sample tac-tac-toe game",	/* short description of of the binding */ .methods = binding_methods		/* the array describing the methods of the API */ }
 };
 ```

-The structure **plugin_description** describes the plugin.
+The structure **binding_description** describes the binding.
-It declares the type and version of the plugin, its name, a short description
+It declares the type and version of the binding, its name, a short description
 and its methods list.

 The list of methods is an array of structures describing the methods and terminated by a NULL marker.

-In version one of afb-damon plugin, a method description contains 4 fields:
+In version one of afb-damon binding, a method description contains 4 fields:

 - the name of the method,